Victorian Inspired Wedding Dress

 The green silk was used for the draped apron, and at the back another draped apron came from beneath the front drape.

 A three-tiered presentation train was removable, buttoning on below the decorated panel.
 The train was all in the lighter colour silk to flow with the inner silhouette of the back bodice.
-Three bows were made of the green silk, the top one was on the main dress and stayed in place when the train is removed.
+Three bows were made of the green silk.
+The top one was on the main dress and stayed in place when the train is removed.

 Making the Victorian Inspired Wedding Dress